All the Birds in the Sky: Background

 Anders' first novel, Choir Boy, was published in 2005.
 Most of it was written in 2001, and she described it as "very weird literary" fiction.
-After that she worked on several novels, including All the Birds in the Sky, but it was not until her science fiction novelette "Six Months, Three Days" won her a Hugo, that she realized what readers were after, and focused on All the Birds.
+After that she worked on several novels, including All the Birds in the Sky, but it was not until her science fiction novelette "Six Months, Three Days" won her a Hugo Award for Best Novelette, that she realized what readers were after, and focused on All the Birds in the Sky.
 In a 2016 interview in the science fiction book podcast Geek's Guide to the Galaxy, Anders said that, whereas the other books she was working on "felt like something that other people could have written", All the Birds "felt like something only I could have written."
 She spent most of 2011 working on the book.
 Tor Books acquired All the Birds in the Sky in March 2014, with publication planned for 2015.

 Earlier drafts of the novel included aliens and an evil wizard.
 Anders recalled she "overstuff[ed] it with genre elements" to the extent that it became "a kind of genre spoof".
 But it was around the sixth draft she decided to make it about a witch and a mad scientist, Patricia and Laurence.
 Initially they were to be rivals, using science and magic to fight each other, but Anders realized it would work better if they were friends.
 She said it was the relationship she had created in "Six Months, Three Days" that made her decide to make All the Birds in the Sky a "relationship story".
 Anders cited Cory Doctorow's Little Brother (2008) and Jo Walton's Among Others (2011) as inspiration for the Patricia and Laurence coming of age sections of the novel.